-Audi spinoff holoride collects $12m in Series A led by Terranet AB – TechCrunch
+Audi spinoff holoride collects $12M in Series A led by Terranet AB – TechCrunch

 The Munich-based company launched at CES in 2019.
 TechCrunch got to test out its in-car virtual reality system.
 Our team was surprised, and delighted, to find that holoride had figured out how to quell the motion sickness caused both by being a passenger in a vehicle, and by using a VR headset.
 The key?
 Matching the experience users have within the headset to the movement of the vehicle.
 Once holoride launches, users will be able to download the holoride app to their phones or other personal devices like VR headsets, which will connect wirelessly to the car itself, and extend their reality.

 “Our technology has two sides,” said Wollny.
-“One is the localization, or positioning software, that takes data points from the car and performs real time synchronization.
+“One is the localization, or positioning software, that takes data points from the car and performs real-time synchronization.
 The other part is what we call our Elastic Software Development Kit.
 Content creators can build elastic content, which adapts to your travel time and routes.
 The collaboration with Terranet means their sensors and software stack that allow for a more precise capture and interpretation of the environment at an even faster speed with higher accuracy will enable us in the future for even more possibilities.”

-Terranet’s VoxelFlow™ software, which was originally designed for ADAS applications, will help holoride advance its real time, in-vehicle XR entertainment.
-Terranet’s CEO Par-olof Johannesson, describes VoxelFlow™ as a new paradigm within computer vision and object identification, wherein a combination of sensors, event cameras and a laser scanner are integrated into a car’s windshield and headlamps in order to calculate the distance, direction and speed of an object.
+Terranet’s VoxelFlow™ software, which was originally designed for ADAS applications, will help holoride advance its real-time, in-vehicle XR entertainment.
+Terranet’s CEO Par-Olof Johannesson, describes VoxelFlow™ as a new paradigm within computer vision and object identification, wherein a combination of sensors, event cameras and a laser scanner are integrated into a car’s windshield and headlamps in order to calculate the distance, direction and speed of an object.

 Holoride, which is manufacturer-agnostic, will be able to use the data points calculated by VoxelFlow™ in real time if holoride were being used in a vehicle that was built integrated with Terranet’s software.
 But more important is the ability for holoride to reuse 3D event data for XR applications, giving it to creators so they can create the most interactive experience.
 Terranet is also looking forward to opening up a new vertical for VoxelFlow™.